 The inaugural Gin World Cup proved to be a brilliant effort for getting gin lovers together (old and new) to try a range of gins and pit them against each other.
 Ending with some controversy, luck and plenty of Negroni curve balls along the way, the first Gin World Cup was a success!

 Congrats to James, his team (Leon & Chantelle) and his lovely wife for putting on a unique Gin experience.
-This event is in the works for being an annual occurrence so stay tuned.
+Stay tuned for the next Word Cup Series as it is in the works for being an annual occurrence.
 Thank you for having us!

 The full lineup and my few favourites marked below: